St. George: Koffler Student Services Centre, 214 College Street

 St. George: 416-946-3120, 569 Spadina Avenue

 Supports the spiritual well-being of everyone on campus and provides opportunities for people to learn from each other while exploring questions of meaning, purpose and identity.
 Facilities and programs accommodate a wide variety of spiritual and faith-based practices and encourage interfaith dialogue and spiritual development as part of the learning experience for all students.
 At the Mississauga campus, consult with the Centre for Student Engagement for a map of on-campus faith spaces.

 416-978-2764, FitzGerald Building, 150 College Street Room 121 with appointments on site at Mississauga campus (location TBD)

-Email for Appointments: email@example.com for both Mississauga and St. George campuses.
+Website for appointment booking is linked in the title above.
+This is for both Mississauga and St. George campuses.

 416-978-1259, 155 College Street, Room 356

 Has a mandate to provide policy direction, programs, and help around antiracism, equity and human rights issues.

 The Gerstein Science Information Centre offers consultation services about your choice of database, your search strategy, specialized electronic and print resources, and available Internet resources or research for a paper or presentation.
 Students may request a consultation appointment at the Gerstein Information Desk, by phone 416-978-2280 or by email to firstname.lastname@example.org.

 416-946-5624, 21 Sussex Ave, Suite 416-417 (will travel to UTM to meet on campus)